oracle-samples/netsuite-suitecloud-samples/calculate-commission-on-salesorders/README.md

 While NetSuite includes an Employee Commissions feature, this customization calculates and sets a simple custom commission amount in a custom field without using the feature.
 For more information about the more robust Employee Commissions feature, which can calculate commission for employees with different schedules and methods of calculation, see [Commissions](https://system.netsuite.com/app/help/helpcenter.nl?fid=chapter_N1122333.html).

+For more information about this customization project, see [Calculate Commission on Sales Orders](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_157227646073.html).

 # Key Concepts
 This sample demonstrates the following concepts: